-As you may already know by now, robomowers are made so you don’t have to do lawn mowing ever again.
+As you may already know by now, robotic mowers are designed so you don’t have to do lawn mowing ever again.
 You may even know that they can do a better job than you, that they don’t need your help and that they can recharge themselves automatically.
 Not to mention that they are safer and cheaper in the long run compared to petrol mowers, they conveniently work to suit your lifestyle, provide a great looking lawn all year round with no grass clippings for you to worry about.

 Well this may leave you wondering how?
 How exactly can they do all this?

-It’s a good thing you dropped by because that’s exactly what I’m going to talk about.
+It’s a good thing you dropped by, because that’s exactly what I’m going to talk about in this article.

-How a robomower operates is essentially broken up into three different factors – the Navigation System, the Charging System and the Cutting System.
+How a robotic mower operates is essentially broken up into three different factors – the Navigation System, the Charging System and the Cutting System.
 To form a basic understanding of these mowers, you should become familiar with these aspects.

 And even though all mowers are different, you can rest assured these factors are still there.
-Even though they may have some alterations depending on the model you choose.
-But on the whole most models are very similar.
+Even though they may have some alterations and additional features depending on the model you choose, but on the whole most models are very similar.

-That is why you should get to know them inside-out (well maybe not that in-depth but definitely a basic understanding).
-Because they’re so similar it can be difficult for you to decide on which one to choose as the best suitable option for you and your lawn.
-After reading this post you’ll be able to make better comparisons between mowers, which will hopefully lead to you finding the perfect one.
+That is why you should get to know them inside-out (well maybe not that in-depth but definitely to have a basic understanding).
+Because they’re so similar it can be difficult for you to decide which one to choose as the best suitable option for you and your lawn.
+After reading this post you’ll be able to make better comparisons between robotic mowers, which will hopefully lead to you finding the perfect one.

 It may sound unusual but yes a wire.
 Let me explain…